pjfl/p5-app-mcp/README.md

 By default the development server will run at http://localhost:5000 and can be started in the foreground with:

-    plackup bin/mcp-listener
+    plackup bin/mcp-server

 Users must authenticate against the `User` table in the database.
 The default user is `mcp` password `mcp`.
-You should change that via the change password page, the link for which is on the user settings menu.
+You should change that via the change password page, the link for which is on the user settings menu

+## Service Startup

 To start the production server in the background listening on a Unix socket:

     bin/mcp-daemon start